DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

 There are full-time and part-time teacher training courses available.

+As part of selecting your teacher training course, you will need to decide if you want to train to teach at a primary or secondary level.
+[Learn about deciding who to teach](/train-to-be-a-teacher/who-do-you-want-to-teach).

 [Find postgraduate teacher training courses](https://www.find-postgraduate-teacher-training.service.gov.uk/).

 ## What you’ll learn in initial teacher training